Tl;dr – Despite their apology, Headway still don’t provide support to customers. Scroll down for screenshots that illustrate this.

 It is exactly one month since Headway Themes published a post on their site apologising for an absence of support, updates, and communication.
 Unfortunately, all of these issues still persist.

 In the aftermath of their post, Clay briefly began replying to Headway support tickets but stopped again on September 16th.
-He has however been active in replying to support queries on the Pressmatic Twitter account during this period.

 It’s almost 4 months since Headway last provided the level of support they advertise on their site:

 Our general support hours are Monday to Friday from 8:00 am to 5:00 pm Central Standard Time.
 During this time, we can generally provide feedback on any support request within 12 to 24 hours.

 If Headway is financially unable to hire people to handle support for them, and Clay is unwilling to answer tickets himself, then Headway need to inform customers that support is not available for the theme.